mayaanne/foundations/sprint-4/my-reflections-sprint-4.md

 Realising that actually, I can code!
 Who'd have thought.
 I surprised myself GREATLY whenever I got the correct answer.
 Perhaps I'm not quite so incompetent as I believe.

+## Built-in Methods

+**_On a scale of 1 - 5, 5 means 'These built-in methods are hard!' and 1 means 'Built-in methods are easy.
+Pice of cake'––how are you feeling following this Built-in Methods kata?_**

+I'm feeling a 4.
+Not easy, but perhaps one day they will be.

 ## In addition to the challenge specific reflections, answer the following questions in your reflection:

 **_How confident are you with each of the Learning Competencies?_**